-At the start of the project, as no results were yet available, the communication strategy focused on raising project awareness among the stakeholder community.
-As the first project results became available, dissemination of project outputs started and this will last until the end of the project period.
-During the last quarter of the project, the consortium will make sure the project results will be available to the wider audience to be used in future research activities and further exploited.
+At the start of the project, as no results are available yet, the communication strategy focused on raising project awareness among the stakeholder community, then, as first project results became available, dissemination of project outputs started and lasted until the end of the project period.
+During the last quarter of the project, the consortium made sure the project results are available to the wider audience to promote use in future research activities and further exploitation.